OnelightApps/Moya/Readme.md

 Then run `pod install`.

-In any file you'd like to use Moya in, don't forget to import the framework with `import Moya`.
+In any file you'd like to use Moya in, don't forget to import the framework with `import OnelightMoya`.

 ### Carthage